M1918 Browning automatic rifle: Development

-Additional tests were conducted for US Army Ordnance officials at Springfield Armory in May 1917, and both weapons were unanimously recommended for immediate adoption.
+Additional tests were conducted for U.S. Army Ordnance officials at Springfield Armory in May 1917, and both weapons were unanimously recommended for immediate adoption.
 In order to avoid confusion with the belt-fed M1917 machine gun, the BAR came to be known as the M1918 or Rifle, Caliber .30, Automatic, Browning, M1918 according to official nomenclature.
 On 16 July 1917, 12,000 BARs were ordered from Colt's Patent Firearms Manufacturing Company, which had secured an exclusive concession to manufacture the BAR under Browning's patents (Browning's was owned by Colt).
 However Colt was already producing at peak capacity (contracted to manufacture the Vickers machine gun for the British Army) and requested a delay in production while they expanded their manufacturing output with a new facility in Meriden, Connecticut.
 Due to the urgent need for the weapon, the request was denied and the Winchester Repeating Arms Company (WRAC) was designated as the prime contractor.
 Winchester gave valuable assistance in refining the BAR's final design, correcting the drawings in preparation for mass production.
-Among the changes made, the ejection pattern was modified (spent casings were directed to the right side of the weapon instead of straight up).
+Among the changes made, the ejection pattern was modified (spent cases were directed to the right side of the weapon instead of straight up).